Tapas & Mojitos in San Juan, Puerto Rico

 I have visited San Juan a couple of times for embarking on a cruise or as a cruise port in the past.
 What I like about San Juan is that their fabulous culture, with Cuban influence, is apparent in everything and even though Puerto Rico is an American territory, it is not “Americanized”.
 Puerto Rico offers something for the history buff, foodie, outdoor enthusiast, gambler, family types, and those who just want a peaceful getaway.

-Old San Juan consists of hundreds of preserved buildings and is made up of only seven blocks.
-It is adorned with beautiful courtyards and colored, patterned tiles.
+Old San Juan, Puerto Rico consists of hundreds of preserved buildings and is made up of only seven blocks.
+It is adorned with beautiful courtyards and colored patterned tiles.
 Calle Fortaleza is the top shopping area.
 For the best gambling, visit the plush #1 rated Ritz Carlton, The Conrad San Juan Condado Plaza Hotel & Casino, and El San Juan Hotel & Casino.
 Most casinos offer slots, roulette, blackjack, video poker and keno, craps, and Caribbean stud poker.
-Beware of pickpockets SOFO, south of Fortaleza, is known for fine dining and their outdoor food festivals.
-Puerto Rico is famous for cigars, Don Q rums (which is the local favorite), and coffee.
+Beware of pickpockets.
+SOFO, south of Fortaleza, is known for fine dining and their outdoor food festivals.
+Puerto Rico is famous for cigars, Don Q rums (the local favorite), and coffee.

 A quick overview of Puerto Rico’s history is that Columbus arrived in 1493 and it was settled in 1511.
 By 1898, the country was under US rule.
 In 1973, it became a world heritage site.
-There are three spanish colonial structures designated UNESCO sites; the forts of El Morro, La Fortaleza Palace, and San Cristobal.
-El Morro Fort dates beck to 1539.
-Take Colonial Street to visit la Fortaleza, the Governor’s mansion.
-Visit the San Juan Cathedral, which hold the remains of explorer Ponce de Leon.
+There are three Spanish colonial structures designated UNESCO sites; the forts of El Morro, La Fortaleza Palace, and San Cristobal.
+El Morro Fort dates back to 1539.
+Take Colonial Street to visit La Fortaleza, the Governor’s mansion.
+Visit the San Juan Cathedral, which holds the remains of explorer Ponce de Leon.
 His body was moved here in 1913 and encased in a marble crypt.